dsnezhkov/zombieant/README.md

 _Overview of global Constructors and Destructors_
 We can use the constructors and destructors to preload *most* target executables without knowing their internal exported symbols and making decisions on explicit function hooking (e.g. blackbox executable).

-The modular payload we provide in preloaded libraries executes via constructor releasing the target binary to execute the rest of its logic on it's own.
+The modular payload we provide in preloaded libraries executes via constructor releasing the target binary to execute the rest of its logic on its own.
 We only use the target as a decoy, for now.

 ##### 0x03:A Direct constructors and destructors